iremuguztemur/irem/README.md

 Who am I 👀
 </h2>
 <p>
-I'm a junior software test engineer who performs tests on software or applications to ensure they work correctly.
-I'm currently improving my test ability.
-I worked on basic exploratory and ui tests, some testing tools and using online automated test before.
-I'm working on basic api tests and writing automated tests with selenium right now.
+As a software test engineer, I specialize in conducting comprehensive tests on various software and applications to guarantee their functionality, reliability, and user-friendliness.
+My role involves employing cutting-edge testing methodologies and tools to identify and resolve any potential issues, ensuring seamless user experiences and optimal performance.
+I am dedicated to continuously enhancing my testing skills and staying updated with the latest industry trends to deliver top-notch quality assurance solutions.🌠🌟
 </p>
  <br>
 <h2 align="center">